GiacomoDR25/OpenIMUs/README.md

 # OpenIMUs

+This workflow improves the IMU Placer calibration of OpenSense by adding dynamic movements to the calibration.

 This work is related to the following paper:

-https://www.mdpi.com/1424-8220/22/9/3259
+Inertial Sensor-to-Segment Calibration for Accurate 3D Joint Angle Calculation for Use in OpenSim https://www.mdpi.com/1424-8220/22/9/3259

 Funcional calibration method for using from OpenSim 4.1 and MATLAB 2020a on